jul3x/LatteCompiler/README.md

     * tests - contains *.lat, *.input and *.output files for tests
         * bad - semantic or syntax errors that compiler should recognise
         * good - good code with appropriate desired output
-        * extensions - for now semantically bad code (this version of compiler does not support extensions)
+        * extensions - good code for arrays, structs and objects